The Ties That Bind (The Vampire Diaries)

-"The Ties That Bind" is the twelfth episode of the third season of The CW television series, The Vampire Diaries and the 56th episode of the series overall.
-It originally aired on January 19, 2012.
-The episode was written by Brian Young and directed by John Dahl.
+"The Ties That Bind" is the twelfth episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 56th of the series.
+It aired on The CW on January 19, 2012.
+The episode was written by executive story editor Brian Young and directed by John Dahl.

 Plot

 Bonnie (Kat Graham) has a new dream where she sees herself ready to open the fourth coffin of Klaus’ family but Klaus (Joseph Morgan) stops her the last moment and locks her inside of it.
 A woman comes and opens it and Bonnie recognizes her mother, Abby (Persia White).
 She talks to Elena (Nina Dobrev) about it and tells her that the witches are trying to send her a message and that her mother can help them open the coffin.
 Bonnie and Elena start searching for Abby and when they find her, they drive at her place to meet her.
 Stefan (Paul Wesley) calls Elena asking her if they found Abby but Elena lies to him so he will not follow them.
 Stefan knows that Elena is lying and gets on his way to Abby’s house as well.
 In the meantime, a hybrid appears at Abby’s house.

 Bonnie and Elena knock the door but no one answers until Jamie (Robert Ri'chard) appears and lets them in.
 He explains that he is the step son of Abby and when Abby gets home, Elena leaves to let Bonnie alone with her mother.
 Bonnie asks her help but Abby, after she used all of it to entomb Mikael few years ago, does not have her magic anymore.
 Outside the house, Elena runs into Stefan and they fight because Elena lied.
 Jamie- compelled by Klaus' hybrid- shoots Stefan with wooden bullets and ties up Elena.
 Bonnie hears the gunshot and tries to get out to check what happened but Abby drugs her and gets her into her car.